Our staff

 JONATHAN MEDDINGS - CHAIR

-TIM ARKELL - SECRETARY
+CAROLINE BAYER - SECRETARY

-MAX ROBERTS - DIRECTOR, FINANCE
+MAX ROBERTS - DIRECTOR

 Max lives in Melbourne and has a background in accounting.
 He is the Director of Intact Australia, a grassroots genital autonomy organisation working to end unnecessary genital cutting of minors.
 He is a passionate advocate for human rights, children’s rights, animal welfare and welfare of the under-privileged.